Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Introduction

 \section{Introduction}

 Radar tomography (RT) has emerged as a powerful technique for obtaining high resolution images of complex target domains in recent years.
-With the application of tomographic radar imaging spanning across several fields of research, such as biomedical imaging, geoscience, and engineering; sophisticated and computationally efficient inversion techniques to characterise the interior properties of such a target domain, from the scattered field of the probing radar signal have also been developed extensively \cite{chew1990reconstruction,carlsten1995radar,semenov2005microwave,ernst2007application,pursiainen2016orbiter,wiskin2020full}.
-The inverse scattering problem of full-wave tomography, however, has some bottlenecks that can increase modelling uncertainties, resulting in a less accurate reconstruction of the target domain.
-This paper aims at reconstructing the interior structure of a complex domain, e.g., an arbitrary high contrast Small Solar System Body (SSSB), via full-wave time domain RT, and specifically, investigating the phase and wavelength-induced errors; which follow as a consequence of complex multipath signal propagation inside the target due to high contrast details in the permittivity distribution.
+With the application of tomographic radar imaging spanning across several fields of research, such as biomedical imaging, geoscience, and engineering; sophisticated and computationally efficient inversion techniques to characterise the interior properties of such a target domain from the scattered field of the probing radar signal have also been developed extensively \cite{chew1990reconstruction,carlsten1995radar,semenov2005microwave,ernst2007application,pursiainen2016orbiter,wiskin2020full}.
+The inverse scattering problem of full-wave tomography, however, is an ill-posed inverse problem that can result into a less accurate reconstruction of the target domain as the signal frequency and, thereby, the measurement and modelling uncertainties increase.
+In particular, the inversion is very sensitive to the carrier, hence we propose a method to help mitigate this sensitivity.
+This paper aims at reconstructing the interior structure of a complex domain, e.g., an arbitrary high contrast Small Solar System Body (SSSB), via full-wave time domain RT, and specifically, investigating the wavelength-induced uncertainties, which follow as a consequence of complex multipath signal propagation inside the target due to high contrast details in the permittivity distribution.

-The first attempt to use RT to recover the interior structure of an SSSB was the COmet Nucleus Sounding Experiment by Radio-wave Transmission (CONSERT) \cite{Kofman2007,Kofman2015}, which was part of the European Space Agency's (ESA) Rosetta mission to comet 67P/Churyumov-Gerasimenko.
+The first attempt to use radio waves transmission to infer the deep interior structure of an SSSB was the COmet Nucleus Sounding Experiment by Radio-wave Transmission (CONSERT) \cite{Kofman2007,Kofman2015}, which was part of the European Space Agency's (ESA) Rosetta mission to comet 67P/Churyumov-Gerasimenko.
 The emergence of small spacecraft technology as a part of deep space missions has improved the future possibilities to perform RT investigations of SSSBs with a sufficient signal coverage \cite{bambach2018discus,CDF2018}.
 Such a plan is included in ESA's coming Hera mission; the Juventas CubeSat carried by the Hera probe will perform tomographic radar measurements of Dimorphos, the asteroid moon of 65803 Didymos, with its Juventas Radar (JuRa) \cite{herique2020jura,herique2020low}.
-In JuRa, the centre frequency is 60 MHz, i.e., the wavelength is 5 m outside and approximately 2.5 m inside the target, the bandwidth is 20 MHz, while the diameter of Dimorphos is about 160 m, i.e., approximately 64 times the wavelength propagating inside.